Exceptional Needs Unit

 The Exceptional Needs Unit (ENU) is a multi-disciplinary team in the Department of Human Services.

-The team works with systems and services to help support individuals and families who have multiple complex needs and risk factors.
-The ENU works in particular with individuals and families who are facing barriers to accessing appropriate supports or who are struggling to get their complex needs well met by existing services.
+The team works with systems and services to help support people and families who have multiple complex needs and risk factors.
+The ENU works in particular with people and families who are facing barriers to accessing appropriate supports or who are struggling to get their complex needs well met by existing services.

 Who we are